urcu/userspace-rcu/doc/rcu-api.md

 struct urcu_gp_poll_state start_poll_synchronize_rcu(void);
 ```

-Start polling on grace period.
-The returned poll state should be
+Provides a handle for checking if a new grace period has started
+and completed since the handle was obtained.
+It returns a
+`struct urcu_gp_poll_state` handle that can be used with
-queried using `poll_state_synchronize_rcu` to check whether the
+`poll_state_synchronize_rcu` to check, by polling, if the
-grace period has completed.
+associated grace period has completed.

-`start_poll_synchronize_rcu` should be called from registered RCU
+`start_poll_synchronize_rcu` must only be called from
-read-side threads.
-For the QSBR flavor, the caller should be online.
+registered RCU read-side threads.
+For the QSBR flavor, the
+caller must be online.

 ```c
 bool poll_state_synchronize_rcu(struct urcu_gp_poll_state state);
 ```

-Poll the grace period state.
-Return true if quiescence was reached since
-the grace period was started, return false otherwise.
+Checks if the grace period associated with the
+`struct urcu_gp_poll_state` handle has completed.
+If the grace
+period has completed, the function returns true.
+Otherwise,
+it returns false.

 ```c